aosabook/500lines/dagoba/chapter.md

 Now in some languages that would be trivial, but JavaScript is an eager language, so we're going to have to do a little work.
 First of all, our query segments can't just return data any more.
 Instead we're going to need to process each segment on demand.
 That means we'll need some way of driving this process forward.
 Here's how we'll do that.

+---> also: don't blow your stack on large queries (so we can't use straight recursion, need to use a different approach. lots of other benefits to this, like history and reversibility etc)

 // introduce the driver loop

 Now we'll need to modify our query components to work within this new system.
 This is moderately straightforward: